BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_3_Programming_Bitcoind_with_C.md

    1. Test and/or sanitize the inputs
    2. Calculate a fee automatically
+   3. Think logically about which vlid UTXO to use
-   3. Combine multiple UTXOs if necessary
+   4. Combine multiple UTXOs if necessary
-   4. Watch for more errors in the `libbitcoinrpc` or `jansson` commands
+   5. Watch for more errors in the `libbitcoinrpc` or `jansson` commands
-   5. Watch for errors in the RPC responses
+   6. Watch for errors in the RPC responses

 If you want to continue to expand this example, addressing the inadequacies of this example program would be a great place to start.